What is the Webster PowerUp program?

 If you are eligible for any discounts from National Grid, those will be unaffected by your participation in this program.

 How do I join the program?

-All residential and commercial electricity accounts in Webster and on National Grid’s Basic Service (meaning accounts that have not signed a contract with an electricity supplier) will be automatically enrolled in the program.
-Most Webster electricity customers will be automatically enrolled
+All new residential and commercial electricity accounts in Webster and on National Grid’s Basic Service (meaning accounts that have not signed a contract with an electricity supplier) will be automatically enrolled in the program unless they choose to opt out.

-If you already have an agreement with an electricity supplier, you will not be automatically enrolled in the program.
+If you sign an agreement with an electricity supplier, you will not be automatically enrolled in the program.
 However, you can join the program by calling First Point Power at 1-888-875-1711 and asking to be enrolled.

 - If you wish to wait until the end of your current electricity supply contract and then join the program, you may do so.
 You will receive the program price whenever you join.

 Before you terminate an existing contract with an electricity supplier, we recommend that you check the terms of your contract.
 Many include minimum enrollment periods and early termination fees.